jimmy-little/jimmy-little.github.io/_posts/writing/2010-01-29-the-ipad-has-arrived-finally.md

 First, my semi-drunken prediction scorecard:

 **The Name:** I was wrong.
 Totally.
-My first sentence was "This will not be named iPad.
-"Oh well.
+My first sentence was "This will not be named iPad."
+Oh well.
 More on that later.

 **The OS:** I was mostly right.
 Basically a blown-up iPhone with some UI tweaks.